 A Tall Long Legged Bird

 Getting Ready – Generally, I find that couples book their wedding venue first and then the wedding photography.
 But once you have booked the venue, it’s a good idea to think about where you may get ready for your day.
-Some couples prefer to get ready in a luxury hotel (which does look good in the photos); but personally, if your venue is close to where you or your parents live, I find photos have so much more meaning if you can get ready at home.
-Whether that’s your home or your parents home, it doesn’t really matter.
+Some couples prefer to get prepared in a luxury hotel (which does look good in the photos); but personally, if your venue is close to where you or your parents live, I find pictures have so much more meaning if you can get ready at home.
+Whether that’s your home or your parents home, it doesn’t matter.
 Both will be full of memories which will tell great stories in years to come.
-Imagine a picture of your grandmother getting ready at her parents house… and now think of the same photo but this time in a hotel.
+Imagine a picture of your grandmother getting ready at her parent’s house… and now think of the same photo but this time in a hotel.
 See where I’m coming from?
 Everything is interesting in 50 years time, even your old kitchen and your old kettle will evoke a whole world of memories.

 How many photographers?
 And what about videographers? – Generally, second photographers don’t have as much experience and their camera equipment isn’t the same as mine, so things can look inconsistent visually.
 Having two photographers at your wedding and possibly a couple of videographers can turn the whole thing into a bit of a circus.
 Everyone is much more at ease when they forget about the fact they are being photographed (which is pretty difficult when there’s more than one of you on the job).